-- The ESP may be independently activated for OmniRide, Metro Direct and OmniLink / Cross County Connector services based on emergency conditions.
+- The ESP may be independently activated for OmniRide Express, OmniRide Metro Express, OmniRide Local, and OmniRide Cross County Connector buses based on emergency conditions.

 - If the ESP is activated in the morning, regular service may resume in the afternoon based on the status of the emergency; or the ESP may be activated in the afternoon even if buses operated on the regular schedule in the morning.

 - Road and traffic conditions may cause delays.